 We parked the car and began our adventure at Pedals & Petals, the most unique bike shop I have ever been in.
 It was my first time there, and I am disappointed that it took me all this time to visit.
 I could have spent a lot more time looking around and shopping, but we wanted to get biking.
 Ted, of Pedals and Petals, is very friendly and informative about the Inlet and the Fern Park trails.
 He took out a map and outlined where we should go and what trails would fit our level of experience.
 I can't say that we have much experience.

 Renting bikes from the store is quick and easy.
 Ted will fit you and he charges a very reasonable price.
 I needed a new bike helmet so I found one I liked.
 He fitted me and I left with a great deal on it.
 He has everything you need, from bike replacement parts, backpacks, other outdoor gear to a gift for mom or dad.
 After we were all set, he pointed us in the right direction to Fern Park, which was only a quarter of a mile bike ride from the bike shop, and we took off.

-As we turned into Fern Park, I was surprised to see much more development than just the start to mountain biking trails.
-There are basketball courts, which become an ice rink with a heating shack in winter, public restrooms, a playground, and mountain bike trails, which are transformed into groomed cross-country ski or snowshoe trails.
-We chatted about how we needed to come back and visit Fern Park in different seasons to experience all it had to offer, as we started on our bikes.
+As we turned into Fern Park, I was surprised to see much more than just the start to the mountain biking trails.
+There are basketball courts that become an ice rink with a heating shack in winter, public restrooms, a playground, and mountain bike trails that are transformed into groomed cross-country ski or snowshoe trails.
+My friends and I chatted about how we needed to come back and visit Fern Park in different seasons to experience all it had to offer as we started on our bikes.

 Going biking on the first nice day after two weeks of rain wasn't the brightest idea.
 We did a lot of walking and hiking with our bikes through mud holes and large puddles.
 Note to self: Always pack an extra pair of socks and shoes!
 Not even 10 minutes into our ride, my feet were completely soaked.